Town Hall and Public Building Closures: Town buildings and meetings

 On March 24, 2020 the MA Department of Public Health issued a public health advisory strongly urging those who are 70 years and older and those with underlying health conditions to stay-at-home with the exception of essential trips for food, medicine, and focused time for exercise and fresh air.
 Those not providing essential services are also strongly advised to stay at home at this time to help protect those who are providing essential services.
 The DPH also urges keeping at least six feet between individuals who do not live in the same household at all times.
 Grocery stores and pharmacies must provide at least one hour per day for shoppers 60 years of age and older.
 Additionally, these establishments must include strategies to reduce COVID-19 exposure to their employees, including access to handwashing facilities, alcohol-based hand sanitizers, disinfecting wipes, and procedures to ensure both employees and customers remain at least six feet apart at all times.
 Employees who are sick should not report to work and if they do come to work they must be sent home.
 The full advisory can be found here: https://www.mass.gov/news/dph-public-health-advisory-stay-at-home-advisory-for-individuals-over-70-and-for-those-with.

 The Federal Government has recommended that all those leaving New York for other locations self-quarantine for 14 days as a precaution.
-Berkshire municipalities with large numbers of second-home owners should be aware, and pay attention to short term rentals and hotels.
-We are seeking guidance from the state on whether short term rentals are an essential business like hotels.
+Berkshire municipalities with large numbers of second-home owners should be aware and pay attention to short term rentals and hotels.
+This guidance will be displayed as posters at service plazas along 1-90 eastbound, distributed as flyers at major transportation hubs and on posted on highway message boards.
+Visitors are instructed not to travel to Massachusetts if they are displaying symptoms.
+Health care workers, public health workers, public safety workers, transportation workers and designated essential workers are exempt from this requirement.

 Personal Protective Equipment (PPE)